cms-opendata-workshop/workshop2023-lesson-advobjects/_episodes/02-particleflow.md

 ---

 > ## Particle Flow in CMS
-> The CMS particle-flow algorithm aims to identify and reconstruct individually all of the particles produced in a collision, through an optimal combination of the information from
+> "The CMS particle-flow algorithm aims to identify and reconstruct individually all of the particles produced in a collision, through an optimal combination of the information from
 > the entire detector.
-These particles are then used to build higher-level physics objects, such as jets, and the missing transverse momentum, with superior resolution.
+These particles are then used to build higher-level physics objects, such as jets, and the missing transverse momentum, with superior resolution."
 >
-> *[Bachtis et al, CERN Courier 2016](https://cds.cern.ch/record/2232592/files/vol56-issue5-p027-e.pdf)* {: .callout}
+> *[Bachtis et al, CERN Courier 2016](https://cds.cern.ch/record/2232592/files/vol56-issue5-p027-e.pdf)* {: .testimonial}

 The concept of "particle flow" began at LEP, and has been used consistently by CMS.
 This method maps the mental picture of a particle "flowing" through multiple subdetectors onto the reconstruction method.
 Particle flow allows the resolution of tracking detectors and electromagnetic calorimeters to supplement information from hadronic calorimeters when reconstructing jets, missing transverse energy, tau leptons, and estimating pileup contributions.